petherin/architecturalkatas/icanhazcheezborger/README.md

 * Superadmin - can create new websites, administer users, look at trends and SEO analysis, and perform all actions
 * Moderator - moderator is a website/forum poster with some extra permissions to delete inappropriate forum and website posts and contact users
 * Poster - someone who can create and edit their own posts on previously-created websites.
 Can also post in user forums
-* Reader - someone who can only read posts on websites

 ### Useful Resources
 **How to get high SEO**